DanecLacey/SmaxKernels/README.md

 ## Notice ##
 This project is very much still in development, and many features may be unfinished, broken, or subject to change.
+* This project requires C++17 features
-* As of 2025.05.05, Only CPU-OpenMP implementations of SpMV/M, SpGEMV/M, and SpTRSV/M are publicly available
+* As of 16.05.25, only OpenMP parallel CPU implementations are publicly available
 <!-- * MPK, SpADD, SpTRSP kernels are in progress, as well as GPU and MPI functionality -->
 * It is assumed that all optional third party libraries are installed in `$INSTALL_PATH`
 * The PETSc library is found via. the PkgConfig module.
 So if benchmarking PETSc kernels, you should configure PETSc with `--with-pkg-config=1` when building.